dsidavis/DSIWeb/content/software.md

 that can be applied to multiple years.
 This is available at https://github.com/dsidavis/LCAP.

-In a [separate project](https://github.com/dsidavis/PlantTables), we extracted data from hundreds of pages of tables from crop yield data in both PDF and scanned documents.
+In a related but [separate project](https://github.com/dsidavis/PlantTables), we extracted data from hundreds of pages of tables from crop yield data in both PDF and scanned documents.